OpenSpace/OpenSpace-Docs/manual/navigation/joystick-customization.md

 ## Bind a script to a joystick button
 Binding a custom script to a controller button is done with the function `openspace.navigation.bindJoystickButton` that takes six arguments.
-Below is a list that describes each argument in detail.
+Below is a list that describes each argument in detail:
   1. The name of the controller you want to use (for more info on how to find this name, see [Joystick Navigation](joystick)).
 It is important that this name matches the name that OpenSpace detects for the controller.
   1. The index of which button on the controller you want to bind the script to.
 This is distinct for the type of controller you are using and to find these values for a new controller see [Setup new joystick type](#setup-new-joystick-type).
 If you are using an already supported controller, you can use the "map" at the top of the asset to find the indices.
 Either you can put in the indices directly or you can use the map with the descriptive name such as `controller.A` or `controller.DPan.Left`.
   1. The script that should be executed when the button is activated.
 A tip to find this script is to use the Script Log, for more information see [The Script Log](/users/console/index.md#the-script-log).